tpadilla10117/post-integration/README.md

 # Project Description:

-A full stack web-application / Tumblr clone that implements a custom back-end (postgreSQL and a custom API).
+A full stack web-application / Tumblr clone in progress that implements a fully functional custom back-end (postgreSQL and a custom API).

 Users Will (Can):
 - Create & Update posts
 - Create tags and attach them to posts
 - View posts created by fellow users

+### Access Backend Deploy:

 ### Tech Stack:
 - Database: PostgreSQL